nden/astropy-api/generalized_wcs/examples.md

-ins examples of how an instrument scientist can use the package to construct a WCS for an instrument.
+These are examples of how an instrument scientist can use the package to construct a WCS for an instrument.
 All examples assume the WCS information was already read in from somewhere (either a FITS header or a JSON file).
 This does not deal with WCS serialization iCS:
 )
     class ImagingWCS(WCS):
          """